jamesalso/prime-studio/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 == Credits ==

 Our external packages use [Rating Star Component](https://github.com/n49/react-stars) that are distributed under the terms of the ISC.
 While [Slick](https://github.com/akiran/react-slick), [Lottie](https://github.com/chenqingspring/react-lottie) and [Striptags](https://github.com/ericnorris/striptags) is distributed under the terms of the MIT.
+Additionally, we incorporate [FontAwesome v6](https://fontawesome.com/license/free) under the CC BY 4.0 License, and [dnd kit](https://github.com/clauderic/dnd-kit) licensed under the MIT License.

 == Changelog ==

+= 2.16.3 - Saturday, 2nd November 2024 =
+* This update addressed a security bug.
+Props to zer0gh0st (D.Sim) for privately reporting it to our team.
+Please make sure you are using the latest version on your website.

+= 2.16.2 - Wednesday, 23rd October 2024 =
+* Updated the AI Assistant and Design Kit Libraries.

+= 2.16.1 - Friday, 11th October 2024 =
+* Fix: Admin - Resolved an issue wherein notices would be hidden on admin screens other than the popup builder screen.
+* Fix: Design Library - Added a cleanup for any temporary `ast-block-template_data` autoload options that remained in the database.

-= 2.12.8 - Wednesday, 10th April 2024 =
+= 2.16.0 - Wednesday, 9th October 2024 =
-* Improvement: Google Maps - Added a toggle to switch between Roadmap View and Satellite View.
-* Improvement: Global - Improved the block-name identification for the default fallback attributes.
+* Improvement: Tabs - Enhanced accessibility in the tabs and improved the content accessibility.
-* Improvement: Global - Added WPML compatibility to the 'How To', 'Buttons', 'Forms' and 'Marketing Button' blocks.
+* Improvement: Global - Added a placeholder for inherited values in all spacing controls.
-* Fix: Container - Resolved an issue wherein the link control content and edit icon would overflow out-of-screen after entering lengthy URLs.
+* Fix: Container - Resolved an issue wherein the sticky container would not work as expected with the image gallery of the carousel type.
-* Fix: Counter - Resolved an issue wherein the total number resets to default on end number change.
+* Fix: Container - Resolved an issue wherein sticky containers would not work as intended when margins were set for them.
-* Fix: Icon - Resolved an issue wherein a few icons would not load on the frontend.
+* Fix: Buttons - Resolved an issue wherein the button sizes would not work as expected in the editor responsive views.
-* Fix: Global - Resolved an issue that would cause block-styling to break when used for a custom archive template of specific post types in FSE themes.
+* Fix: Global - Resolved an issue wherein assets would not load for custom taxonomy templates when using Full Site Editing.

-= 2.12.7 - Tuesday, 2nd April 2024 =
-* Security Fix: Hardened the security of the plugin.
-Props: Wordfence.
-* Improvement: Added compatibility with WordPress v6.5.
-* Improvement: Buttons - Added an inherit-gap-from-theme option.
-* Fix: Container - Resolved an issue wherein the 'open in new window' option would not be available when Spectra Pro is actived.
+* Fix: Global - Resolved an issue wherein the CSS would not load for Spectra blocks in custom templates for specific products using Full Site Editing.
-* Fix: Icon - Resolved an issue wherein icon links for 'tel' and 'mailto' would not work as intended.

-= 2.12.6 - Tuesday, 19th March 2024 =
+= 2.15.3 - Wednesday, 18th September 2024 =
-* Improvement: Heading - Added an element type option.
-* Improvement: Global - Added a filter `uagb_asset_version` to update the asset version for cache busting purposes.
-* Fix: Google Maps - Resolved an issue in which the responsive height would not be correctly applied in the editor.
+* Fix: Global - Resolved an issue causing the editor to freeze when the Info box and Separator blocks were used in the sync pattern.
-* Fix: Global - Resolved an issue wherein the typography component would not use the values for tablet and mobile when in the customizer widget editor.
+* Fix: Global - Resolved an issue wherein the Design Library would alter the appearance List and Heading blocks in the editor.
-* Fix: Global - Resolved an issue in the editor wherein a double border would appear on hover or focus of blocks used inside any block.

 The full changelog is available [here](https://wpspectra.com/whats-new/).

 == Upgrade Notice ==

+= 2.14.1 =
+With WordPress 6.6 introducing the command palette and taking a place at the top of the editor, we had to retire the 'Move Title to Top' functionality in Spectra.
+However, there's no need for concern.
+After updating Spectra, the title in your editor will gracefully return to its default position.

 = 2.7.4 =
 With WordPress 6.3 no longer supporting older versions of PHP, the next Spectra release will also require a minimum of PHP 7.4.
 For websites running on older version of PHP, we strongly recommend upgrading to PHP 7.4 or above to ensure optimal performance and compatibility.